Instructions for operation

 iii.
 Play the scenario or click on the scene page to view the inspection instructions for that step.

 iv.
-Follow the instructions to inspect the device.
+Follow the instructions to inspect the equipment.

 v.
 After inspection, choose the recording method and make a record.

 vii.
 After recording, it will automatically proceed to the next step.
-In case of exceptional circumstances where the device cannot be inspected, you can click the Skip button in the upper right corner to skip that device inspection.
-The step list will indicate that the abnormal device has been skipped.
+In case of exceptional circumstances where the equipment cannot be inspected, you can click the Skip button in the upper right corner to skip that equipment inspection.
+The step list will indicate that the abnormal equipment has been skipped.

 viii.
-Follow the above process to execute all steps after Inspection Point 1 or the first device.
+Follow the above process to execute all steps after Inspection Point 1 or the first equipment.

-6. Execute all the steps for point 1 or the first device.
+6. Execute all the steps for point 1 or the first equipment.

-7. After completing the inspection steps for a point or device, you will automatically move to the inspection of the next point or device.
+7. After completing the inspection steps for a point or equipment, you will automatically move to the inspection of the next point or equipment.
 If there is a requirement to scan and start the task again, you will need to scan to start the task again.
 Click on the scenario file in the resource area in the task operation interface to enter the scenario’s operation interface.

 a).
 Click the return button < on the task operation interface to complete the task execution.